louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Child with suspected hypocalcemia [^ed931cf9].
 PES (2020).
 High credibility.

-Child with suspected hypocalcemia—initial evaluation focuses on confirming true hypocalcemia and assessing symptoms; calcium is bound heavily to albumin and hypoalbuminic states can cause hypocalcemia with ionized calcium levels maintained and the child asymptomatic, and if the child is having seizures or spasms due to hypocalcemia then intravenous calcium therapy is indicated; if symptomatic, the child needs to be admitted and started on intravenous calcium therapy, which is very irritating to the veins, and preferably therapy should be given using a central line.
+Child with suspected hypocalcemia — initial evaluation focuses on confirming true hypocalcemia and assessing symptoms; calcium is bound heavily to albumin and hypoalbuminic states can cause hypocalcemia with ionized calcium levels maintained and the child asymptomatic, and if the child is having seizures or spasms due to hypocalcemia then intravenous calcium therapy is indicated; if symptomatic, the child needs to be admitted and started on intravenous calcium therapy, which is very irritating to the veins, and preferably therapy should be given using a central line.

 ---

 ### Vitamin D deficiency in children and its management: review of current knowledge and recommendations [^787109da].
 Pediatrics (2008).
 Medium credibility.

-Treatment dosing for deficiency or insufficiency: We recommend treating infants and children who are vitamin D insufficient or deficient with 1000 IU/day for infants <1 month old, 1000 to 5000 IU/day for children 1 to 12 months old, and >5000 IU/day for children ≥12 months old; vitamin D levels should subsequently be maintained with 400 IU of vitamin D supplementation per day.
+Treatment dosing for deficiency or insufficiency: We recommend treating infants and children who are vitamin D insufficient or deficient with 1000 IU/day for infants < 1 month old, 1000 to 5000 IU/day for children 1 to 12 months old, and > 5000 IU/day for children ≥ 12 months old; vitamin D levels should subsequently be maintained with 400 IU of vitamin D supplementation per day.
 For patients who demonstrate poor compliance, a high dose of vitamin D may be given as a single dose or repeated intermittently.
 It is important to recognize that simultaneous calcium supplementation is necessary, symptomatic hypocalcemia requires parenteral calcium replacement, and calcitriol and dihydrotachysterol can help treat hypocalcemia associated with rickets but do not build up vitamin D stores.

 ---